HerrHorizontal/mc-run/README.md

 - `chunk_size`: Number of simultaneously merged YODA files to avoid running into the argument limit of the subprocess or the CLI.

 *Processing and Plotting parameters*.
 Set these to steer the further processing of the `.yoda` files generated in the Rivet analyses.
-- `match`: Regular expression string which must match the analysis objects' names to process.
+- `match`: List of regular expression strings which must match the analysis objects' names to process.
-- `unmatch`: Regular expression string which must not match the analysis objects' names to process.
+- `unmatch`: List of regular expression strings which must not match the analysis objects' names to process.
 - `mc_setting_full`: `mc_setting` used for the derivation of the `.yoda` file containing the full simulation's outcomes
 - `mc_setting_partial`: `mc_setting` used for the derivation of the `.yoda` file containing the partial simulation's outcomes
 - `filter_label_pad_tuples`: Tuple of tuples containg either four or five entries: